-In nature diverse nanoscale architectures generate structural colour and play signalling roles within and between species.
-Structural colour results from interference of light from approximately regular periodic structures, but some structural disorder is inevitable in biological organisms.
-Is this disorder functional and subject to evolutionary selection or is it simply an unavoidable outcome of developmental processes?
-We show that disordered nanostructures enable flowers to produce salient visual signals to bees.
-These disordered nanostructures, identified in most major lineages of angiosperms, have distinct anatomies but convergent optical properties, which all produce an angle-dependent scattered light predominantly at short wavelengths (ultraviolet and blue).
-We manufactured samples with tailored disorder to investigate how foraging bumblebees respond to this optical effect.
-We conclude that floral nanostructures have independently evolved an effective degree of relative spatial disorder that generates a strongly insect-salient photonic signature.
+Diverse forms of nanoscale architecture generate structural colour and perform signalling functions within and between species.
+Structural colour is the result of the interference of light from approximately regular periodic structures; some structural disorder is, however, inevitable in biological organisms.
+Is this disorder functional and subject to evolutionary selection, or is it simply an unavoidable outcome of biological developmental processes?
+Here we show that disordered nanostructures enable flowers to produce visual signals that are salient to bees.
+These disordered nanostructures (identified in most major lineages of angiosperms) have distinct anatomies but convergent optical properties; they all produce angle-dependent scattered light, predominantly at short wavelengths (ultraviolet and blue).
+We manufactured artificial flowers with nanoscale structures that possessed tailored levels of disorder in order to investigate how foraging bumblebees respond to this optical effect.
+We conclude that floral nanostructures have evolved, on multiple independent occasions, an effective degree of relative spatial disorder that generates a photonic signature that is highly salient to insect pollinators.

 European Commission (301472)

 Biotechnology and Biological Sciences Research Council (BB/K014617/1)

 European Research Council (639088)

 European Commission Horizon 2020 (H2020) Marie Sk?odowska-Curie actions (722842)